Common-Ground-DAO/cg-airdrop-plugin/README.md

 # CG Airdrop Plugin

-A web application for creating and managing token airdrops with merkle tree distribution.
-Upload CSV files with recipient addresses and amounts, generate merkle trees, deploy smart contracts, and manage airdrop data.
+**A plugin for the [Common Ground](https://app.cg) platform**

+This project is a plugin for the [Common Ground](https://app.cg) community platform.
+It serves as a current best practice example for utilizing community roles for backend authentication.
+Communities can now manage both airdrops and vestings in a simple and secure manner, leveraging Common Ground's role-based access control for all sensitive operations.

 ## Features

 - **CSV Upload**: Upload recipient lists with addresses and token amounts
 - **Merkle Tree Generation**: Generate cryptographic merkle trees for efficient airdrop distribution
 - **Smart Contract Deployment**: Deploy AirdropClaim contracts with merkle root verification
+- **Vesting Management**: Create and manage token vesting contracts
 - **Wallet Integration**: Connect MetaMask or other Web3 wallets using wagmi
-- **Database Management**: Store and manage airdrop metadata with Prisma and SQLite
+- **Database Management**: Store and manage airdrop and vesting metadata with Prisma and SQLite
-- **API Routes**: RESTful API endpoints for airdrop operations
+- **API Routes**: RESTful API endpoints for airdrop and vesting operations
+- **Role-based Authentication**: Uses Common Ground community roles for secure backend authentication

+## Token Compatibility

+- **ERC20**: Fully supported for airdrops and vestings
+- **LUKSO LSP7**: Fully supported for airdrops and vestings (including test contracts)

-## Tech Stack
+## Smart Contracts

-- **Frontend**: React 19, React Router 7, TypeScript, TailwindCSS, DaisyUI
-- **Backend**: React Router 7 API routes, Prisma ORM, SQLite
-- **Blockchain**: Hardhat, ethers.js, wagmi, viem, OpenZeppelin contracts
-- **Build**: Vite, TypeScript
+Contracts available in `contracts/contracts/`:
+- **AirdropClaim.sol**: Main contract for token distribution using merkle proofs (ERC20 & LSP7 compatible)
+- **CgVesting.sol**: Vesting contract for time-based token release (ERC20 & LSP7 compatible)
+- **MockToken.sol**: ERC20 token for testing
+- **MockLSP7.sol**: LUKSO LSP7 token for testing

 ## Setup